 We encourage members to contact their PCP in situations where urgent, unscheduled care is necessary.
-If you are unable to see the member, you can refer him or her to one of our participating urgent care centers.
-If the member needs care during nonbusiness hours, he or she can be seen by a provider who participates in our after-hours care program.
-Prior authorization by Amerigroup is not required for a member to access a participating urgent care center or a provider participating in our after-hours care program.
+If you are unable to see the member, you can refer them to one of our participating urgent care centers.
+If the member needs care during nonbusiness hours, they can be seen by a provider who participates in our after-hours care program.
+Prior authorization by Wellpoint is not required for a member to access a participating urgent care center or a provider participating in our after-hours care program.